LocalSEOGuide/lighthouse-reporter/README.md

     @jarvis lighthouse-reporter auto 15 100

 That will make jarvis run the report automatically every 15 days for the next 100 days.
+You can use whatever numbers you like or leave it on the default.

 ## Database Structure